WHAT IS CROHN’S DISEASE?

-No one knows the cause of Crohn’s disease.
-It affects men and women equally.
-Symptoms can show up at any age, but appear most commonly between the ages of 15 and 35.
-Heredity is a contributing factor – 20% of Crohn’s patients have a close relative with the disease.
-It is more common in industrialized countries and urban areas, suggesting that environmental triggers or a diet of refined foods might play a role.
+Crohn’s disease is more common in industrialized countries and urban areas, suggesting that environmental triggers or a diet of refined foods might play a role.
 It could be that in susceptible people, the immune system overreacts to a virus or bacterium, and begins to attack cells in the digestive tract.
 Poor diet, stress, and smoking aggravate the inflammation.

-There is no cure for Crohn’s disease, but therapies and medications can help control the symptoms and even produce a long-term submission.
+There is currently no known cure for Crohn’s disease, but therapies and medications can help control symptoms and even produce long-term remission.

 Crohn’s disease is unpredictable.
 In some cases symptoms are acute, and at other times the disease goes into remission and symptoms disappear.
 When inflammation flares up, painful and debilitating symptoms may include: